SY575/CMPNN/README.md

 |DMPNN w/o FP  | 0.913&plusmn;0.026 | 0.845&plusmn;0.015 | 0.646&plusmn;0.016 | 0.894&plusmn;0.027 | 0.665&plusmn;0.052 | 1.157&plusmn;0.105 |
 |DMPNN with FP  | 0.917&plusmn;0.037 | 0.854&plusmn;0.012 | 0.658&plusmn;0.020 | 0.897&plusmn;0.042 | 0.587&plusmn;0.060 | 1.009&plusmn;0.207 |
 |**CMPNN w/o FP (our)**  | **0.963&plusmn;0.003** | **0.856&plusmn;0.007** | **0.666&plusmn;0.007** | **0.933&plusmn;0.012** | **0.233&plusmn;0.015** | **0.819&plusmn;0.147** |

+*Prediction results of CMPNN, its variants and baselines on six chemical graph datasets.
+We used a 5-fold cross validation with random split and replicated experiments on each tasks for five times, and reported the mean and standard deviation of AUC or RMSE values.
+For methodology and scaffold-split results, please refer to paper for more details.*

 ## Dependencies